ocaml/v3.ocaml.org-rescript/README.md

 ## Tips

 ### res_pages vs pages

-The following only applies to JSX pages.
-For mdxjs based pages, no wrapper is needed.

 ReScript can only handle one module of a given name, e.g. "Index".
 This clashes with nextjs page-based routing, which expects the filepath starting from `/pages/` to match